The ultimate performance of the Rasnik 3-point alignment system: Conclusions

-With MicroRas, the image displacement is multiplied with the magnification of the microscope objective (20x), replacing the lens.
-A spatial resolution of 7 pm/$\sqrt Hz $, both for X and Y, was reached, again in good agreement with simulations.

-Given the diffraction-limited images, the performance of Rasnik in \textit{only} limited to the quantum fluctuations of the light, absorbed by the pixels.
+With MicroRas, the image displacement is multiplied with the magnification of the microscope objective ($20\times$), replacing the lens.
+A spatial resolution of $\SI{7}{pm/\sqrt{Hz}}$, both for $x$ and $y$, was reached, again in good agreement with simulations.
+Given the diffraction-limited images, the performance of Rasnik is limited by the quantum fluctuations of the light, absorbed by the pixels.

-The demonstrated performance of MicroRas of 7 pm/$\sqrt Hz $ could be approved by using a UV LED, by replacing the microscope objective by a reflective objective, and using a faster version of the image pixel sensor: a value of 1 pm/$\sqrt Hz $ should be within reach, with off-the-shelf components.
-By developing a special image pixel sensor capable to handle a strong light flux, the spatial resolution could reach a level of 0.2 pm/$\sqrt Hz $.
+The demonstrated performance of MicroRas of $\SI{7}{pm/\sqrt{Hz}}$ can be improved by using a UV led, by replacing the microscope objective by a reflective objective, and using a faster version of the image pixel sensor: a value of $\SI{1}{pm/\sqrt{Hz}}$ should be within reach, with off-the-shelf components.
+By developing a special image pixel sensor capable to handle a higher light flux, the spatial resolution could be further improved by a substantial factor.

-The following features make the Rasnik systems advantageous or compatible with respect to laser-interferometers:
+The following features make the Rasnik systems compatible or advantageous with respect to other displacement sensors:

-\begin{itemize} \item Rasnik measures a 2D displacement in the plane of a planar object (mask) with respect to the optical axis, perpendicular to the mask plane.
-The optical axis is defined by the staff-shaped assembly of lens and optical image sensor. \item spatial resolution in X and Y of 7 pm/$\sqrt{Hz}$ \item systematical linearity error 50 pm or smaller over arbitrarily large range. \item only one precision element: the coded mask, available at low cost thanks to IC technology \item No calibration required \item Straight, analog/digital linear measurement system: no ‘lock’ control and feedback systems required \item Arbitrarily large range of measurement (determined by mask size) \item No drift: extremely low 1/f noise: only 3rd order temperature effects \item No special electronics required: only commercially available CMOS pixel image sensors, CPU’s and USB3 networking \item (very) low cost: 300 - 3000 € excl. pc \item Light pressure from the LED onto the mask acts perpendicular to the directions of interest \item vacuum compatible: can operate in air if precautions are taken \item requires substantial CPU power, well compatible with future (machine viewing, self driving cars) developments. \end{itemize}
+\begin{itemize} \item Rasnik measures a $2$D displacement in the plane of a planar object (mask) with respect to the optical axis, perpendicular to the mask plane.
+The optical axis is defined by the fixed-together lens and optical image sensor unit \item systematical linearity error $\SI{50}{pm}$ or smaller over arbitrarily large dynamic range, in $x$ and $y$ \item only one precision element: the coded mask, available at low cost thanks to MEMS and IC industry \item no cross coupling between output parameters $x$, $y$, S and $\theta_z$; perpendicularity between $x$ and $y$ only defined by the mask \item no calibration required \item straight, analog/digital linear measurement system: no ‘lock’ control and feedback systems required \item arbitrarily large range of measurement (determined by mask size) \item extremely low Flicker noise \item no special electronics required: a system can be composed of only commercially available CMOS pixel image sensors, CPUs, GPUs and USB or Ethernet$3$ networking, and COTS optical components \item (very) low cost: $300$ - $3000$ € excl. network and CPUs \item light pressure onto the mask acts perpendicular to the directions of interest \item system can operate in air, or in vacuum, and in cryogenic environments if case-specific precautions are taken. \end{itemize}